 1. Blood type A

-According to the blood type diet concept, individuals with this blood type are known as cultivators or agrarians.
+According to this concept, individuals with this blood type are known as cultivators or agrarians.
 They should eat a diet rich in plants and utterly free of red meat.
 From its components, this diet almost resembles a vegetarian diet.

 2. Blood type B